-Bella, an eleven-year-old Shepherd mix, was killed by her caregiver on December 23, 2016 in Long Island, New York.
+Bella, an 11-year-old Shepherd mix, was killed by her caregiver on Dec.
+23, 2016, in Long Island, New York.
 He tightened a zip tie around her neck, stuffed her in a garbage bag, and beat her with a metal shovel.
 Due to the extent of her injuries, Bella had to be euthanized.
 Despite the seriousness of the crime, Bella’s abuser received only four months in county jail – that’s not justice.

 New York ranked in the bottom half of states in the Animal Legal Defense Fund’s most recent U.S. Animal Protection Laws Rankings Report.
 Current law only allows abusers to serve a maximum of two years in jail – no matter how egregious the crime.
 That’s why the Animal Legal Defense Fund is leading a coalition to introduce Bella’s Bill in the New York legislature.
 Bella’s Bill would update New York’s outdated animal cruelty laws.

 Unfortunately, Bella’s story isn’t unique.
 There are many examples of animal cruelty cases in New York that involve heinous acts of violence or terrible neglect.
 While the judge and prosecutor may take the case seriously, they are constrained by state law.
 When a court has the ability to sentence an offender who takes a shovel to a neighbor’s car to more time in prison than someone who maliciously beats an animal with the same shovel, there is clearly something wrong with the law.
 It’s up to the legislature to make the changes that New York’s animals desperately need.